Dale Thomas (footballer): 2009 AFL season

 Round 15 against the Western Bulldogs was a highlight for Thomas.
 He played midfield and forward and kicked two goals.
 With one minute to go Thomas kicked the winning goal in a memorable 1-point victory for Collingwood.
 The next week Collingwood were thrashed by Hawthorn.
 While most of the team were down and out Thomas never stopped trying picking up 19 possessions.
 In round 17 Thomas played an outstanding 20 possession 1 goal game against Carlton.
 The next week he kicked a season-high 3 goals against Brisbane while once again keeping Josh Drummond quiet.
 Round 19 against Adelaide was one to forget for Thomas, he was quiet most of the night, but kicked one goal.
 In round 20 Thomas put heavy pressure onto the inexperienced Richmond.
 He laid a game, and season, high 6 tackles in a comfortable 93-point win for Collingwood.
 Round 21 against Sydney saw Thomas a trademark specky in another easy win for Collingwood.
 Thomas faced the Western Bulldogs in round 22 and played another great game against them.
 He finished the game with 2 goals 1 behind in a Collingwood loss.

-Thomas really switched on once the finals came around and proved that the tag "big game player" was rightfully deserved for him.
-While he didn't get a lot of possessions against St Kilda in the first week of the finals, his desperation and commitment to winning the game was outstanding.
-This was summed up in typical Dale Thomas fashion after receiving a heavy bump from Brendon Goddard he got straight back up and took a courageous mark to kick an inspiring goal.
-He kicked 2 goals and 2 behinds to be Collingwood's best in a loss.

-Thomas playing in the midfield once again was outstanding in the second week of the finals against Adelaide.
-Collingwood, trailing by 5 goals at halftime, came out switched on with Thomas giving all he could to get Collingwood over the line.
-Late into the last quarter with Collingwood trailing by a point Thomas clashed heads with an Adelaide player, he shrugged it off and got the ball out of the defensive 50 which ended up in the hands of Collingwood's Jack Anthony who kicked the winning goal.
-He finished the match with 19 possessions in a close win for Collingwood.

-The next week Thomas faced Geelong.
-While Collingwood were thrashed by a more experienced side Thomas showed that he can still do well even with the odds stacked against him.
-He finished the game 17 possessions and 4 tackles.

-Thomas finished his fourth season in the AFL with more experience in different position this should help him once the 2010 season starts.
+Thomas's performance increased during the finals series.
+Despite a low possession count in the first week against St. Kilda, he was noted for his defensive pressure.
+During the match, Thomas returned to play immediately after a heavy collision with Brendon Goddard, subsequently taking a mark and scoring a goal.
+He finished the game with two goals and two behinds.